8 Surprising Edible Plants

-- In fact, they taste good all by themselves; they’re mild and have great flavor.
+- In fact, they taste good all by themselves.
+They’re mild but have a pleasant taste.

 - By crushing it and adding some oil, it makes a good salad dressing.

-- It is often used in omelets and can be used in salads or even boiled, just like any other leafy vegetable.
+- It’s often used in omelets and can be used in salads or even boiled, just like any other leafy vegetable.

 Check this out too: 5 teas to sleep better

-This plant normally grows in dry or in orchards that are not irrigated often.
-When the plant is small it looks like the common dandelion.
+This plant normally grows in dry or in orchards that aren’t often irrigated.
+When the plant is small, it looks like the common dandelion.
 Once grown, yellow flowers will blossom.